 - 2. Building Frontage Types.
-Building Frontage Types are applied in certain redevelopment zoning districts.
-The following frontage types may be incorporated or modified for use in redevelopment zoning districts:
+Building Frontage Types are applied in certain Redevelopment Zoning Districts.
+The following frontage types as descried further in Figure 12-7.01-12-7.06 may be incorporated or modified for use in Redevelopment Zoning Districts:

 - a.
 A storefront frontage

 - b.
 An arcade or gallery frontage

 - c.
 A bracketed balcony frontage

 - d.
 A porch frontage

 - e.
 A stoop frontage

 - f.
 A forecourt frontage